gertingold/tools4scicomp/manuscript/profiling.rst

         1452    0.022    0.000    0.022    0.000 {built-in method posix.stat}
         3051    0.022    0.000    0.052    0.000 <frozen importlib._bootstrap_external>:57(_path_join)

-Since the run time obtained by profiling is longer than the actual run time, we have timed the first version of the script against the NumPy version, resulting in an speed up by a factor of 90.
+Since the run time obtained by profiling is longer than the actual run time, we have measured the latter for the first version of the script and the NumPy version, resulting in an speed up by a factor of 90.
+Even though this improvement is impressive, the code given above could be improved even further.
+However, as this is not the main purpose of the chapter, we rather turn our attention to how one can do profiling on a line-by-line basis.

 Line oriented run-time analysis